brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 - DeepSpeed ZeRO-2 requires 0.161GB and 0.484GB for the with and without offload optimizations;
 - DeepSpeed ZeRO-3 requires 0.009GB and 0.190GB for the with and without offload optimizations;

 This metric is very useful as it gives a quick overview of scaling and is very fast to compute.
-However, it has many fallacies: it only measures the parameters overheard, it does not take activations or other residual buffers (e.g. normalization variables) into account, does not take the batch size and numerical precision (or any field in the config file) into account, it does not consider temporary (e.g. communication) buffers, etc.
+However, it has many limitations: it only measures the parameters overhead, it does not take activations or other residual buffers (e.g. normalization variables) into account, does not take the batch size and numerical precision (or any field in the config file) into account, it does not consider temporary (e.g. communication) buffers, etc.

 ## Results

 To measure our performance, we used the deepspeed logger to extract the following metrics from different runs at every 10 steps: model throughput as average number of samples per second, the average allocated memory, and the maximum allocated memory.
-We used `pytorch==2.01`, CUDA `11.7` and `deepspeed==0.10.3`.
+We used `pytorch==2.0.1`, CUDA `11.7` and `deepspeed==0.10.3`.

 All implementations use the same mixed-precision representation, communication bucket sizes, and other config parameters.
 We benchmarked the following implementations (and configs):